JohannesPfeifer/DSGE_mod/README.md

 Implements the optimal monetary policy at the ZLB under discretion exercise Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition,
 Chapter 5.4.1.
+It shows how to solve a perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (lmmcp) approach to deal with the zero lower bound on interest rates.

+### Gali_2015_chapter_5_commitment_ZLB.mod

+Implements the optimal monetary policy at the ZLB under commitment exercise Jordi Gali (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition,
-It shows how to solve a perfect foresight model with a zero lower bound on interest rates.
+Chapter 5.4.2.
+It shows how to solve a perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (lmmcp) approach to deal with the zero lower bound on interest rates.

 ### Gali_2015_chapter_6.mod
 Implements the New Keynesian model with price and wage rigidities